Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Methods and Models

 These probabilities could be obtained as averages over an ensemble of kinetic Monte Carlo simulations; however, it is more computationally efficient to solve reduced master equations for the probabilities directly.
 The equations are \cite{Sharkey08a,Pastor-Satorras15a}

 is the total infectious pressure on node $i$ from within the network formed by the $\tilde N$ users.
 The infectious pressure represents the possibility of transmission to node $i$ from all network nodes that are at least temporarily connected with node $i$.
 Additionally, we have included an exogenous infection rate $\eta_i$.
 This allows for infection from outside the network of $\tilde N$ users when the master equation network represents only a subset of a larger network with $N$ nodes, and so transmission can occur from unaccounted nodes.
 The exogenous infection rate $\eta_i$ is scaled by the number of external neighbors $k_i^x$ of node $i$ that are not part of the user network, by the probability $\langle w_i \rangle$ of an edge of node $i$ being active, and by the time-dependent prevalence of infectiousness $P(t)$, estimated from the network of $\tilde N$ users as described below in \eqref{e:prevalence}.
-Thus, a user surrounded by other users will have no exogenous infection rate, while users with many external neighbors will have a larger exogenous infection rate.
-The probability of exogenous infection increases with the prevalence of infectiousness within the user base, taken as a proxy of prevalence outside the user base.
+The probability of exogenous infection then increases with the prevalence of infectiousness $P(t)$ within the user base, which is taken as a proxy of prevalence outside the user base.
+In an idealization that may not be achievable in practice, we take the number of external neighbors $k_i^x$ as given from the network structure.
+In practice, the number of external neighbors can be estimated through use of the same proximity technologies (e.g., Bluetooth) on which exposure notification apps rely, which allow the sensing of other nearby mobile devices, even if they do not participate in the proximity sensing and exposure notification protocol.
+While this is unlikely to yield perfect knowledge about the number of external neighbors, it may be combined with statistical approximations \cite{Sim_etal20}.
+The net effect of these assumptions and approximations is that a user surrounded by other users will have no exogenous infection rate, while users with many external neighbors will have a larger exogenous infection rate.
+We have confirmed in simulations that exact knowledge of the number of neighbors can be replaced by statistical knowledge; for example, replacing the node-dependent $k^x_i$ by the user-network average for all nodes (external connectivity in Table~\ref{tab:user_base}) yields similar results (Figs.~\ref{f:intervention_u75nbhd_avgexternal},~\ref{f:intervention_u75rand_avgexternal}).

 We integrate these ordinary differential equations with a Runge-Kutta-Fehlberg 4(5) scheme, with an adaptive timestep of maximum length 3~hours.
 The weights $w_{ji}(t)$ vary on shorter timescales.
 This is taken into account in the numerical integration by averaging $w_{ji}(t)$ over the length of a time step, rather than evaluating $w_{ji}(t)$ at discrete intervals.